 One of the greatest benefits of a peristaltic pump is its functional simplicity.
 Peristaltic pumps utilize a circular pump “head” and simple rotating roller that is designed to pinch the tubing and gently squeeze the fluid through specially designed tubing, as shown in Figure 1.

-They can effectively pump both fluids and gasses, eliminating the possibility of siphoning, vapor locking or loss of prime even when operating at very low output rates.
-Nearly continuous output results in a finer dispersion of chemical in the piping system when compared to pulsating type pumps such as diaphragm pumps.
-Figure 2 shows the near continuous output of chemical in the flow stream when using a peristaltic pump versus the interrupted chemical dispersion when using a diaphragm pump.
+They can effectively pump both fluids and gasses, eliminating the possibility of siphoning, vapor locking, or loss of prime even when operating at very low output rates.
+Nearly continuous output results in a finer dispersion of the chemical in the piping system when compared to pulsating type pumps such as diaphragm pumps.
+Figure 2 shows the near-continuous output of the chemical in the flow stream when using a peristaltic pump versus the interrupted chemical dispersion when using a diaphragm pump.

 Commonly called a squeeze tube pump, the new generation of peristaltic chemical metering pump is quite different from the low-pressure laboratory pumps most people are familiar with seeing in a hospital setting.
 These industrial workhorses are now capable of pumping aggressive chemicals such as 12% sodium hypochlorite (chlorine), 50% sodium hydroxide, 97% sulfuric acid, and 85% phosphoric acid against system pressures up to 125 psi.
 Some models include such features as tube failure detection systems, flow verification sensors, and sophisticated control electronics for PLC interface and connection to SCADA systems.

 Pump System Components

 For analysis purposes, the peristaltic pump assembly can be broken down into five main components; 1. pump tube, 2. pump head and roller, 3. motor, 4. control electronics and 5.motor/electronics housing.
 Note that in some models, the control electronics (VFD, motor starter, PLC, etc.) are housed in a separate enclosure.